History of Farm Bureau

 Albert E. Bowman, the state Ag Extension director of that time, can be credited with starting the Farm Bureau in Wyoming.
 He traveled the state, met with agricultural producers and other organizations, and attended national meetings.
-By the fall of 1919, eleven county Farm Bureaus had been established.
+By the fall of 1919, eleven county Farm Bureaus had been established in Wyoming.
 The American Farm Bureau was founded the same year.

 The first Wyoming Farm Bureau statewide meeting was held in January 1920.
 The work of the Wyoming Farm Bureau Federation has formed a solid foundation of agriculture resources and service for our nation today and in the future.